 The 10-day/ 9 night tour:

 The tour can be extended with two extra days.
-You can stay an extra night in Costa di Trex and Spoleto and we will provide circular walks in each place.
+You can stay an extra night in Assisi and Spoleto and we will provide circular walks in each place.
 Ask for details.

 Night 1 Hotel Il Cacciatore www.ilcacciatorehotel.com

 Night 6 Agriturismo La Pintura www.lapintura.it